 Can You Open a Joint Brokerage Account?

-If you’re in a long-term relationship, you’re likely thinking about combining your finances together.
+If you’re in a long-term relationship, you’re likely thinking about combining your finances together, such as opening a joint brokerage account.
 It makes practical sense.

 Whether you’re a newlywed or have been together for years, managing your money together improves transparency between you.

 And, it helps ensure you’re both aware of your entire financial situation, so you can better plan for the future.

 Joining your finances together can be a good thing, but what about opening a joint brokerage account?

 While putting two people on a single brokerage account can streamline your investments, there are some downsides to consider.

 Continue reading to find out if opening a joint brokerage account is right for you.